 On the Eastside, Resonate's fame with families is growing fast.
 The Newport Hills brewery not only offers craft beer but an authentic pizzeria on the premises that serves thin, Roman-style pies.
 You can also find salads and fountain sodas.
 As for the beers, an infographic on the website provides detailed tasting notes on every beer offered, as well as its alcohol content, IBUs, and price.
-Kids and adults alike will enjoy the warm brownie with vanilla ice cream, chocolate syrup and toasted almonds.
+Kids and adults alike will dig in to this dessert: warm brownie with vanilla ice cream, chocolate syrup and toasted almonds.

 Chainline Brewing, Kirkland

 Located along the Cross Kirkland Corridor Trail — the town’s rail-trail bicycle corridor — Chainline refreshes riders with a range of beers and ales including a seasonal beer on tap called the “Post Ride Pacific Ale” that imparts a delicate, refreshing citrus flavor.
-The bike-themed brewery is all about the outdoors, witha patio where you can imbibe in the sun.
+The bike-themed brewery is all about the outdoors, with a patio where you can imbibe in the sun if you like.
 Children and dogs are welcome, but you may want to pack some drinks for little ones.
 Food trucks do show up; check the Facebook page for updates.